 How is the course assessed?

-• Completion of a workbook
+- Completion of a workbook

 Why should you complete this course?
 What is in it for you?

-This course offers enhanced skills and can also be used in conjunction with a teaching qualification by individuals wishing to deliver safeguarding training in their own service.
-Cascade safeguarding infographic resources are available to support teaching and learning in team meetings or in training.
+As an accredited course, our Level 5 Safeguarding Adults Accredited Course (Service Providers) offers great employment prospects to potential future employers.
+This course offers enhanced skills and may also be used in conjunction with a teaching qualification by individuals wishing to deliver safeguarding training in their own service (at the discretion of their organisations).
+Cascade safeguarding resources are available to support teaching and learning.

 What is the location, date and time of the course?